-Applicants for the category of “From the Private Sector” are required to have working experiences and not to be employed by Japanese companies at the timing of joining the program when they arrive in Japan.
-Applicants for the category of “From Government” are required to have more than 6 months of working experience at their current organizations, to obtain permission for application, and to secure reinstatement from their current organizations.
+Applicants for the category of “From the Private Sector” are required to have working experiences and to not be employed by Japanese companies at the timing of joining the program.
+Applicants for the category of “From the Government Sector” are required to have more than 6 months of working experience at their current organization to obtain permission for application and to secure reinstatement from their current organizations.

-In order to apply for a Japanese university through the JICA scholarship program, the applicant needs to satisfy both requirements of the organization and the university.
-Applicants have to contact the JICA branch in their home country.
+In order to apply for a Japanese university through the JICA scholarship program, the applicants need to satisfy both requirements of the organization and the university.
+For more information on the organizational requirements, applicants must contact the JICA branch in their home country.
 For the requirements of the university, typically, applicants have to satisfy the following:

 After you have finished your bachelor’s degree at a partner university with JICA in your home country, you will have a chance to be sponsored to continue to advance to your Master’s or PhD degree at a Japanese university afterward.
 There is a list of partner universities of JICA, which consist of top-tier universities in each respective country.

 The scholarship covers the following expenses for participants of the program.

 - Tuition at Japanese university master’s/ doctor’s degree programs (and research student) (actual cost)